Christopher-Loynes/DisasterDetectionTool/README.md

 Process completed in thesis:

-1) Pre-process raw tweets
+1) **Pre-process raw tweets
-2) 'Testing'
+2) **'Testing'
     - 4 text classifiers tested
-3) 'Evaluation'
+3) **'Evaluation'
     - Best version of the benchmark and best performing text classifier evaluated further
     - DBSCAN algorithm evaluated on tweets classified by both of the text classifiers
-4) Identificaton of best text classifier and parameter values, alongside the best parameter values for the DBSCAN algorithm
+    - Identificaton of best text classifier and parameter values
+    - Identification of best parameter values for the DBSCAN algorithm

 ## Example of Colour-Coded Colour-Coded Export